pmichaillat/pmichaillat.github.io/content/design/f.md

 + The CV uses only gray and black to reduce distraction and print flawlessly.
 + Margins, spacing, and font size are set for comfortable reading.
 + Headings and lists are designed so the CV is well organized and easy to skim.
++ A more compact version of the template produces a one-page CV.

 ---